-Choosing MFAT or BMA, Never Both — A Higher Standard of Regenerative Orthobiologics
+Choosing MFAT or BMA, Never Both: A Higher Standard of Regenerative Orthobiologics

 At Dynamic Athlete, we practice regenerative orthobiologics with precision built specifically for Boulder’s active adults.

-We select ONE biologic—MFAT OR BMA—based on tissue biology, imaging, biomechanics, and movement demands.
+We select ONE biologic (MFAT or BMA) based on tissue biology, imaging, biomechanics, and movement demands.
 We never combine them.

 This clarity creates predictable, long-term outcomes.